I admit, any occasion is good to drink champagne because it’s my favourite drink!

-I’m heterosexual and I’m a friend of the LGBT community (Lesbian, Gay, Bisexual, Transsexual).
+I’m heterosexual and I’m an ally of the LGBTQ+ community (Lesbian, Gay, Bisexual, Transsexual etc.).

 Last week, I had the chance to attend the wonderful wedding of gay friends in Paris.
-Ceremony where I was able to exhibit my magnificent Arturo Rios blue fascinator, chosen by my followers (article hat-designer-or-dream-maker.html).
+Ceremony where I was able to exhibit my magnificent Arturo Rios blue fascinator, chosen by my followers (article Hat Designer).

 Same-sex marriage has been legal since 2013 in France, it is also legal in 24 other countries of the world, and since December 2017 in Australia.
 The first country to authorise this is the Netherlands in 2001.
 This legalisation is in progress in Austria and is planned in Switzerland, Mexico and 8 other countries.

 Regarding same-sex parenting, 27 states around the world allow full adoption for couples.

 However, for MAP (Medically Assisted Procreation) and surrogacy, far fewer countries are concerned.
 In France, surrogacy is prohibited, and MAP is only allowed to heterosexual couples (in other words, lesbians and single women are excluded).
 Positive changes are expected soon though...

 Spain is the European country that practices IVF the most, not surprisingly, with a more flexible legislative framework, and also, it’s the leading European country for egg freezing (read article ).
 However, surrogacy is prohibited.